GammaBeta/gammaraul-lp-archive/Level Repository/Level 42 - Lost Yosher (For The Tag Contest) Information.md

 **Published:** 20/08/18 at 15:29:29 UTC <br>
 **Unix Epoch (Publishing Time):** 1534778969

-**Description:** Original By IggyHopXD

-Description (Before It Was Deleted):

-Fun fact:  Me And Deadfish's Entry For The Tag Contest
+**Description:** Fun fact:  Me And Deadfish's Entry For The Tag Contest

 Deadfish's Part: From 0x To 3740x <br>
 My Part: From 4060x To 7280 <br>